bc-python-tool/orpyste/README.md

 English is not my native language, so be nice if you notice misunderstandings, misspellings or grammatical errors in my documents and my codes.

-Warning about this new version `1.0.1-beta`
+Warning about this new version `1.1.0-beta`
 ==========================================

-This version which breaks everything regarding to the previous ones.
+This version breaks everything regarding to the previous ones.
 So this is really a new package that still follows the same philosophy than the original project.

 Why yet another tiny language to store textual datas ?